Section: Information Technology

 The purpose of the Identification and Authentication policy is to manage risks from user authentication and access to St. John’s University (St. John’s) information assets through the establishment of an effective identification and authentication program.
 The program helps St. John’s to implement identification and authentication security best practices.

-The University implements and maintains proper controls on IT systems to confirm user identity prior to access.
-The University’s access protection measures provide assurance of individual accountability through the identification and authentication of each IT system user.
+St. John’s implements and maintains proper controls on IT systems to confirm user identity prior to access.
+St. John’s access protection measures provide assurance of individual accountability through the identification and authentication of each IT system user.

 It is St. John’s policy to protect the confidentiality, integrity and availability of information systems.
 St. John’s IT Department: